 - Keep bystanders, children, and visitors a safe distance away while operating any power tool. - Read the manual.
-Know the operation of every control before you attempt any operation of the machine. - Make sure that all guards are in place and functioning before operating the machine. - Check for damage and abnormal wear before operating the machine.

-- Always wear safety glasses (side shields are recommended) that are ANSI Z87.1-2003 compliant. - Wear hearing protection (ear plugs or ear muffs) when operating loud machines. - Wear appropriate clothing; no rings, gloves, neckties, jewelry, or loosefitting garments.
+Know the operation of every control before you attempt any operation of the machine. - Make sure that all guards are in place and functioning before operating the machine. - Check for damage and abnormal wear before operating the machine. - Always wear safety glasses (side shields are recommended) that are ANSI Z87.1-2003 compliant. - Wear hearing protection (ear plugs or earmuffs) when operating loud machines. - Wear appropriate clothing, no rings, gloves, neckties, jewelry, or loose-fitting garments.
 Bind long hair or wear a hat. - Do not use compressed air for cleaning machines.
 A shop vacuum works well and is much safer. - Don't operate machinery while under the influence of drugs or alcohol. - Ensure that your machines are well lit.
-Ensure that your shop is well lit, and have additional task lighting where appropriate. - Maintain a clean and uncluttered work area. - Avoid pinch points. - Never leave a running machine unattended. - Do not force or overload machinery. - Use appropriate cutting tools with appropriate feeds and speed. - Cutting tools get hot during use and can cause burns if handled inappropriately. - Do not attempt to use workpieces that are too large or two heavy for the machine. - Maintain your machines.
-Ensure that it is well-adjusted and in a safe state. - Clear chips with a brush or other tool, never with your hands or with compressed air. - Make sure the machine is on a flat, level surface that is capable of supporting the weight of the machine plus fixtures, vise, and workpiece. - Clamp work securely.
-Cutting forces are significant and can turn workpieces that are not secured into projectiles. - Be aware that chips and dust from some materials (magnesium, for example) are flammable.
+Ensure that your shop is well lit and utilize additional task lighting where appropriate. - Maintain a clean and uncluttered work area. - Avoid pinch points. - Never leave a running machine unattended. - Do not force or overload machinery. - Use appropriate cutting tools with appropriate feeds and speed. - Cutting tools get hot during use and can cause burns if handled inappropriately. - Do not attempt to use workpieces that are too large or too heavy for the machine. - Maintain your machine.
+Ensure that it is well-adjusted and in a safe state. - Clear chips with a brush or other tool, never with your hands or with compressed air. - Make sure the machine is on a flat, level surface that can support the weight of the machine plus fixtures, vise, and workpiece. - Clamp work securely.
+Cutting forces are significant and can turn unsecured workpieces into projectiles. - Be aware that chips and dust from some materials (magnesium, for example) are flammable.
 Understand the materials you are using.